Learn French Online

 - The French alphabet has 26 letters.

-- Although the French consonants are pronounced much like they are in English, the vowels vary greatly.
+- Although French consonants are pronounced much like they are in English, the vowels vary greatly.

-- The sounds of consonants change depending on where they fall in the word--at the end of words, for example, they often go silent.
+- The sounds of French consonants change depending on where they fall in the word - at the end of words, for example, they often go silent.

 - The “H” is always silent, and the “R” is guttural.

-- French has 5 accent marks: accent aigu, accent grave, circumflex, trema and cedilla.
+- French has 5 accent marks: the acute accent, grave accent, circumflex, trema and cedilla.

 - The joined letter combinations æ and œ are rapidly going out of fashion.